EmanuelCaires/Factorygym/README.md

 * Form to directly contact the Gym.

 ## User Stories
+* As a user, I want to learn about FactoryGym and understand its unique approach to fitness training.
+* As a user, I want to browse the available classes and find one that aligns with my fitness goals and interests.
-* As a user, I want the website to give me information about the Gym.
+* As a user, I want to see images of the gym's facilities and training areas to get an idea of the environment.
-* As a user, I want to be able to easily contact the Gym.
+* As a user, I want to have easy access to contact information, so I can reach out to the gym for inquiries or membership details.
-* As a user, I want to be able to make contact with the Gym via several different methods, i.e. social media.
+* As a user, I want to have the option to submit my email and send a message to the gym for further information.
-* As a user, I want to be able to easily navigate through the website.
+* As a user, I want to navigate easily through the website and have a smooth browsing experience.
-* As a user, I want to know what type of classes the gym offers, any section whith free wheights and other equipment.
+* As a user, I want to stay connected with FactoryGym by following their social media accounts for updates and promotions.

 ## Site Owners Goals
 * Promote the Gym.